At a Glance

 Maryada Vallet, M.P.H., has spent her academic and professional career focusing on the health of vulnerable populations.
 She served as a program officer for World Vision’s relief efforts in the Horn of Africa and provided leadership for a migrant aid station on the U.S.-Mexico border.
 Vallet serves as a consultant for NGOs and teaches the Primary Health Care course for the MATUL program.

-Attorney Raineer Chu, D.Min., is based in Manila, Philippines, and has served extensively in urban poor ministry through advocacy and land rights, church planting, microfinance, and urban planning.
+Attorney Raineer Chu, D.Min., is based in Manila, Philippines, and has served extensively in urban marginalized ministry through advocacy and land rights, church planting, microfinance, and urban planning.
 Since 1981 he has practiced law focusing on land rights, labor, and tax law.
 He teaches for Asian Theological Seminary, and the course Advocacy and the Urban Environment in the MATUL program.

 Alvin Mbola, M.S., is a teacher, community development practitioner, and researcher who focuses on quality of life for urban informal settlements.
 He is managing partner for Kileleni Africa, a development consultancy firm, and teaches Community Transformation at St. Paul’s University in Nairobi, Kenya, and for the MATUL program.